Thermodynamic structure of the Sinkhorn flow: Applications

+We now give for illustration two straightforward computational use-cases in which the Sinkhorn log-Sobolev constant $\lambda$ is known or can be estimated \textit{a priori}.
+This may be estimated in the discrete case by direct computation of \eqref{eq:lsi} over a binned feasible set, or via Theorem \ref{thm:dynamic_curvature}, which essentially reduces one required integration.

-\begin{example}[Latent space design for generative models] In generative models trained using ${\rm OT}_\varepsilon$-type losses (e.g. the Sinkhorn divergence, \cite{genevay_learning_2017}), the choice of the latent space $\phi(Y)$ for training may be guided by the LSI constant \eqref{eq:lsi} of the pushforward data marginal $\phi_\#\nu$; larger (uniform) LSI constants yield faster exponential convergence of inner Sinkhorn solves.
-Similarly, in generative models based upon the Schr\"odinger bridge (e.g. \cite{de_bortoli_diffusion_2021}), a larger LSI constant in the latent space $\phi(Y)$ can improve training stability and convergence rates. \end{example}
+\begin{example}[Latent space design for generative models] In generative models trained using ${\rm OT}_\varepsilon$-type losses (e.g. the Sinkhorn divergence, \cite{genevay_learning_2018}), the choice of the latent space $\phi(Y)$ (which $Y$ the space of the data distribution or the denoising target) for training can be guided by the LSI constant \eqref{eq:lsi}, e.g. by additional loss terms, of the pushforward data marginal $\phi_\#\nu$, since larger (uniform) LSI constants yield faster exponential convergence of inner Sinkhorn solves.
+Similarly, in generative models based upon the Schr\"odinger bridge (e.g. \cite{de_bortoli_diffusion_2021}), a larger positive LSI constant in the latent space $\phi(Y)$ can improve training stability and convergence rates.
+This could be achieved by differentiating a suitably regular surrogate for the ratio \eqref{eq:lsi} or \eqref{eq:dynamic_curvature} with respect to parameters of the latent space mapping for a given data distribution and adding an appropriate loss term. \end{example}

-\begin{example}[Adaptive stopping heuristic for discrete Sinkhorn] Practical uses of the Sinkhorn algorithm often use a fixed number $L$ of iterations; we illustrate how \textit{a priori} bounds for the entropy production rate can be used to set $L$.
-While the entropy production identity \eqref{eq:sinkhorn_epr} holds for the continuous-time Sinkhorn flow, the per-iterate entropy drop is first-order consistent with \eqref{eq:sinkhorn_epr}:
+\begin{example}[Adaptive stopping] Practical uses of the Sinkhorn algorithm often use a fixed number $L$ of iterations; we illustrate how \textit{a priori} bounds for the entropy decay rate can be used to set $L$.
+While the identity \eqref{eq:sinkhorn_epr} holds for the continuous-time Sinkhorn flow, the entropy drop across the $\gamma$-Sinkhorn iteration \eqref{eq:gamma_sinkhorn_md} is first-order consistent with \eqref{eq:sinkhorn_epr}:

-for step size $\gamma > 0$ (where $n_{\rm odd}, n_{\rm even}$ correspond to alternating steps of the original Sinkhorn algorithm \eqref{eq:sinkhorn}).
-If one has an LSI \ref{def:lsi} of rate $\lambda$ for the marginal $\nu$, then
+for step size $\gamma > 0$ (where $t \in \N$ correspond to full steps of the Sinkhorn algorithm \eqref{eq:sinkhorn}).
+If one has a uniform LSI \ref{def:lsi} of rate $\lambda$ for the marginal $\nu$ (say, in a well-designed latent space), then

 (which can also be adapted for variable step-sizes).
-Hence for given tolerance $\tau > 0$ and error $H_0$ measured at some $n_{\rm odd}$, one can plan for
+Hence for given tolerance $q > 0$ and error $H_0$ measured at some $t$, one can plan for